PLoO95/simple-laravel-app/README.md

     -project
         -create.blade.php <--> View to create project.
 After use send data as POST to /project -delete.blade.php <--> View to delete projects.
 Show all available projects.
 After use delete button, send DELETE to /project
+        -findbystatus.blade.php <--> View to find project by status.
+        -update.blade.php <--> View to edit choosen project by ID.
     -project
         -create.blade.php <--> View to create reward.
 After use send data as POST to /reward